mendableai/firecrawl-app-examples/README.md

-# Firecrawl Web Examples Repository
+# Firecrawl App Examples Repository

-This repository contains example web applications developed using Firecrawl.
-These examples demonstrate various implementations and use cases for Firecrawl in web development.
+This repository contains example applications developed using Firecrawl.
+These examples demonstrate various implementations and use cases for Firecrawl.

 ## Contents

 The repository currently includes the following example projects:

-1. **local-website-chatbot**: An example of implementing a chatbot for a local website.
+1. **local-website-chatbot**: An example of implementing a local chatbot for any website.
 2. **roastmywebsite-example-app**: A sample application demonstrating website critique functionality.

 ## Getting Started